Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

 9. Observe the **Widget/Sensor parameters** section in the CAPSENSE&trade; Tuner window as shown in Figure 7.

-10. Switch to the **SNR Measurement** tab for measuring the SNR and verify that the SNR is above 5:1 and Signal count is above 50; select **Button0** and **Button0_Sns0** sensor, and then click **Acquire noise** as follows:
+10. Switch to the **SNR Measurement** tab for measuring the SNR and verify that the SNR is above 5:1 and the Signal count is above 50; select **Button0** and **Button0_Sns0** sensor, and then click **Acquire noise** as follows:

     **Figure 8.
 CAPSENSE&trade; Tuner - SNR measurement: acquire noise**

     <img src="images/tuner-acquire-noise.png" alt="Figure 8" width="750"/>

-      **Note:** Because the scan refresh rate is lower in **ALR** mode, it will take more time to acquire noise.
-Touch the CAPSENSE&trade; button before clicking **Acquire noise** to transition the device to **ACTIVE** mode to get signal faster.
+      **Note:** Because the scan refresh rate is lower in **ALR** mode, it takes more time to acquire noise.
+Touch the CAPSENSE&trade; button before clicking **Acquire noise** to transition the device to **ACTIVE** mode to get the signal faster.

 11. Once the noise is acquired, place the metal finger (6 mm is used in this example) at a position on the button and then click **Acquire signal**.
 Ensure that the metal finger remains on the button as long as the signal acquisition is in progress.
-Observe the SNR is above 5:1 and Signal count is above 50.
+Observe the SNR is above 5:1 and the Signal count is above 50.

     The calculated SNR on this button is displayed, as Figure 9 shows.
 Based on your end system design, test the signal with a finger that matches the size of your normal use case.
 Typically, finger size targets are 4 mm to 8 mm.
 Consider testing with smaller sizes that should be rejected by the system to ensure that they do not reach the finger threshold.